aylinko/PersonalSite/work.md

 ---
 layout: page
 title: Work
-subtitle: Below are projects I have worked on during my time as a student and projects that were not related to my studies.
+subtitle: Below are projects I have worked on during my time as a student and projects that were not related to my studies in addition to publications that I have worked on.
 permalink: /work/
 ---

+## **Projects**

 ### Analysis of Terror in the World
 #### Feburary 2019